AudioCommons/ac-mediator/docs/api_overview.rst

 Overview
 ========

-TODO: general introduction to the API
+The Audio Commons API is the component that allows interoperability among the different services and applications within the Audio Commons Ecosystem.
+Communication between services is carried out through HTTP requests.
+The Audio Commons API adheres to the RESTful API principles.

-* General Audio Commons Ecosystem structure: all requests to Audio Commons services are done through the mediator
+The Audio Commons API runs in the Audio Commons Mediator component, therefore all communications between third party services and your application are mediated through the Audio Commons API.
-* What types of services there are, i.e., what things the API can do: search, licensing, download, etc.
+In this way developers can communicate with all services through a unified interface and do not need to know about the implementation details of each accessed third party service.

 Requests